According to Wikipedia:

 Here are several mid-century recipes.
 Sorry about the light print on the first cookbook.

 I've posted many Devil's Food Cake recipes in the past, but today I have four mid-century recipes.

 The first recipe is for Cocoa Devil's Food Cake from How To Get the Most Out of Your Sunbeam Mixmaster (1950).
-I posted a "Mix-Easy" Devil's Food Cake for Mother's Day, and you might want to look at that one, too.
+I posted a "Mix-Easy" Devil's Food Cake for Mother's Day a few years ago, and you might want to look at that one, too.
 It's pretty much the same as the following recipe.
-The following page in the Sunbeam Mixmaster Cookbook is great for today's post since there's a Chocolate Cake recipe next to the Devil's Food Cake recipe.
+The following page in the Sunbeam Mixmaster cookbook pamphlet is great for today's post since there's a Chocolate Cake recipe next to the Devil's Food Cake recipe.

 This same cookbook has a recipe for Black Devil's Food Cake, so now we have Cocoa Devil's Food Cake, Black Devil's Food Cake, and a Red Devil's Food Cake.
 As you see, the following Black Devil's Food cake is made with cocoa and with the addition of strong hot coffee or boiling water.